lsst-sqre/sqr-073/index.rst

 Alternately, we could assume that all ``GET`` requests are cheap and all requests with other verbs are expensive, but unfortunately IVOA standards require some expensive queries be accesible via ``GET``.

 The current approach is the simplest and provides a general facility to impose basic rate-limits on anything, so we're going to start with it and see if it's adequate in practice.
-If not, we may need to move more quota checking into the separate services rather than in Gafaelfawr.
+If not, we may need to move more quota checking from Gafaelfawr to the separate services.

 Quota checking
 ==============